BinanceAPItest/Delivery_Contract_API/source/index.html.md

 * The following SDKs are provided by partners and users, and are **not officially** produced.
 They are only used to help users become familiar with the API endpoint.
 Please use it with caution and expand R&D according to your own situation.
 * Binance does not make any commitment to the safety and performance of the SDKs, nor will be liable for the risks or even losses caused by using the SDKs.

 ### Python3

-To get the provided SDK for Binance Futures,
+To get the provied SDK for Binance Futures,
 please visit [https://github.com/Binance-docs/Binance_Futures_python](https://github.com/Binance-docs/Binance_Futures_python),
 or use the command below:
 ``
 git clone https://github.com/Binance-docs/Binance_Futures_python.git
 ``

 ### Java

-To get the provided SDK for Binance Futures,
+To get the provied SDK for Binance Futures,
 please visit [https://github.com/Binance-docs/Binance_Futures_Java](https://github.com/Binance-docs/Binance_Futures_Java),
 or use the command below:
 ``